MorrellLAB/WildIntrogression/resources.md

 - [Fang et al. 2014][1] report analysis of the [BOPA][2] SNP set in the WBDC collection.
 - The full genotyped dataset is available as raw .tsv with Alchemy genotype calls are in the [DRUM][3]
 - The WBDC has also been genotyped with GBS as reported in [Sallam et al. 2017][4]
-    - The full, filtered and "tagged" dataset is at this path: `/panfs/jay/groups/9/morrellp/shared/Projects/WBDC_inversions/Ahmad_GBS_morex_v3`
+    - The full, filtered dataset is at this path: `/panfs/jay/groups/9/morrellp/shared/Projects/WBDC_inversions/Ahmad_GBS_morex_v3`
-    - The most complete file is `WBDC_GBS_noIntro_307_mafgt0.0016.recode.tags.vcf.gz` but it may be necessary to further filter variants with high heterozygosity or other issues.
+    - The file with 314 individuals is `final_filtered_treatmissing_biallilic_all_chrs_mafgt0.0016.recode.vcf` but it may be necessary to further filter variants with high heterozygosity or other issues.
+        - Additional filtering may be needed to match filtering in the file with only 307 individuals: `WBDC_GBS_noIntro_307_mafgt0.0016.recode.tags.vcf.gz`
 - The iSelect 9K dataset from the USDA Core Collection includes most, but not all the BOPA SNPs.
 A large set of cultivated and landrace lines were genotyped and reported by [Muñoz-Amatriaín et al. 2014][5]
     - The dataset as reported by [Poets et al. 2015][6] is available on [Figshare][7].
 There is a GitHub [repository][8] that may be useful for processing this dataset.